This article is reviewed, corrected, and approved by: Dr. Joshua Collins M.D. | MRCP। FRCP

 Q: What is the best sleeping position to prevent blood clots?

-Ans: According to experts, the sleeping position commonly called "The right side of the hill" is the best sleeping position to prevent blood clots.
+Ans: Experts say the sleeping position commonly called "The right side of the hill" is the best sleeping position to prevent blood clots.

 Q: How to elevate your legs while sleeping on your side?